syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 doc.Close(true);

-//Save the stream as PDF document file in local machine.
-Refer to the PDF/UWP section for respected code samples
+//Save the stream as PDF document file in the local machine.
+Refer to the PDF or /UWP section for the respected code samples

  Save(stream, "Output.pdf");